Yasmeen-Begum/userwallet/analysis.md

 **1. Method Chosen: Random Forest Regression**

-- **Random Forest Regressor** is an ensemble algorithm that builds multiple decision trees on randomly sampled data and feature subsets[1][3].
+- **Random Forest Regressor** is an ensemble algorithm that builds multiple decision trees on randomly sampled data and feature subsets.
 - Each tree predicts a numerical output; the final prediction is the average of all trees’ predictions.
 - This method is robust against overfitting, handles non-linear relationships, and can naturally quantify feature importance.